uikit/uikit-site/docs/pages/container.md

 # Container

-<p class="uk-text-lead">This component allows you to align and center your page and sections inside it.</p>
+<p class="uk-text-lead">This component allows you to align and center your page content.</p>

 ## Usage